Could Your Dog Become a Therapy Dog?

 It is a very worthwhile volunteering path to take if you have a few hours to spare and a suitable four legged companion to help you.
-If you are interested in applying to become a volunteer therapy dog handler Holidays4Dogs provides some information on what to think about and how to go about it.
+If you are interested in applying to become a volunteer therapy dog handler Holidays4Dogs provides some information on how to go about it.

-In the UK, therapy dogs differ from assistance dogs in that they are considered to benefit people in a therapeutic way in a broad range of settings; whereas registered assistance dogs are trained to carry out specific tasks for a disabled person and are generally trained professionally by one of the organisations who are registered with Assistance Dogs UK – these will include Guide Dogs for the Blind and Hearing Dogs for the Deaf.
+In the UK, therapy dogs differ from assistance dogs in that they are considered to benefit people in a therapeutic way in a broad range of settings.
+Registered assistance dogs, on the other hand, are trained to carry out specific tasks for a disabled person.
+Assistance dogs are generally trained professionally by one of the organisations registered with Assistance Dogs UK.
+These include; Guide Dogs for the Blind and Hearing Dogs for the Deaf.

-In addition, a registered assistance dog is allowed to accompany their owners everywhere, including shops, public transport etc, whereas therapy dogs do not have these same legal benefits.
+In addition, a registered assistance dog is allowed to accompany their owners everywhere, including shops, public transport etc. Therapy dogs do not have the same legal benefits.

 The best place to start is to get in touch with a registered charitable organisation – the largest being Pets As Therapy (or PAT dogs).
-A new charity named Therapy Dogs Nationwide started in 2016 also works with volunteers and their temperament tested dogs.
+A new charity named Therapy Dogs Nationwide started in 2016 and similarly works with volunteers and their temperament tested dogs.

-To apply, you must have owned your dog for at least six months and he must be aged nine months or more.
-All dogs must pass a temperament test to make sure they are friendly with all sorts of people, happy to be petted and not spooked by novel situations.
+To apply, you must have owned your dog for at least six months and he, or she, must be aged nine months, or more.
+All dogs must pass a temperament test to make sure they are friendly with all sorts of people.
+They must be happy to be petted and not spooked by novel situations.

 You can apply to the organisation by requesting an application form and returning it.
-If your paper application is successful, you will be visited by an assessor at your home.
+If your paper application is successful, you will have a home visit from an assessor.
 Your dog must have up to date vaccinations and flea treatments.
-You will also need to supply the names and addresses of two people who can provide references for you and in order to assist with the costs involved, an annual subscription of 19 pounds is requested.
+You will also need to supply the names and addresses of two people who can provide references for you.
+In order to assist with the costs involved, an annual subscription is requested.